 Consider where your target audience spends their time, their needs and values, and how you can communicate those back to them in a meaningful way.

-Doing this research will help you shape more effective marketing campaigns that target the right people and provide tangible value.
+Doing this brand research will help you shape more effective marketing campaigns that target the right people and provide tangible value.

 Step 4: List Your Offers